 Once you have indicated that you meet all eligibility criteria you will then be directed to the application form.
-The full application has automatically been created on the system.
-To enter information into the application click the 'Edit' button in the upper right-hand corner.
+The full application form has automatically been created on the system.
+To enter information into the application form, click the 'Edit' button in the upper right-hand corner.
 Applications should be completed with the support of the proposed supervisor.

-There are 13 sections outlined on the left hand side of the page:
+There are 8 sections outlined on the left hand side of the page:

 - a) Introduction

 - b) Project Outline

-- c) Supervisor
+- c) Applicant details

-- d) Project Summary

-- e) Lay Summary

-- f) Research Experience

-- g) Personal Statement
+- i.
+Personal Statement

-- h) Supervisor Support
+- ii.
+Planned Research Outcomes

-- i) Applicant's CV
+- iii.
+Applicant's CV

+- d) Supervisor

+- i.
+Add supervisor

+- ii.
+Supervisory Support Plan

-- j) Proposed Supervisor's CV
+- iii.
+Proposed Supervisor's CV

-- k) Declaration of Support Supervisor
+- iv.
+Declaration of Support Supervisor

+- e) Project Summary

+- f) Lay Summary

-- I) Declaration of Support Host Institute
+- g) Declaration of Support Host Institute

-- m) Validation Summary
+- h) Validation Summary

 These sections are to be viewed and completed.
 It is recommended that you save the information as you complete each section.
 This can be done by clicking 'Save' as you go along.
-Alternatively the information will be saved when you click 'Save and Close'.
+Alternatively, the information will be saved when you click 'Save and Close'.
 By clicking 'Previous' you will be brought to the previous section and by clicking 'Next' you will be brought to the next section.